blueOkiris/aios/README.md

 On top of that, we strive to bring you a customized desktop environment built around the wonderful i3 window manager with nice theming out-of-the-box.

+Please read the manual (installed to your Documents folder) to learn everything you'll need to know!

 ## Building the Live ISO

 You will need `Fedora`, `lorax`, and `pykickstart` as well as `httpd` and `createrepo`